Results and Next Steps

 If you’re younger than 50 or over 74:

 Your ordering healthcare provider will let you know your FIT result directly.
-The program does not send letters to people in these age groups.

 FIT normal results